polsommer/SWG-ClientMaster3/docs/graphics/directx10-integration.md

   engine will favour the Direct3D 9Ex device path and advertise the active runtime via the crash reporter, allowing QA to confirm whether the shim is in effect during game sessions.
-* **Visual Studio projects:** `Direct3d10.vcxproj` and the companion `Direct3d9Ex.vcxproj` are part of `swg.sln`, pushing the solution inventory to 131 projects and allowing engineers to build both the new backend and the D3D9Ex compatibility layer in the classic workflow.
+* **Visual Studio project:** `Direct3d10.vcxproj` is part of `swg.sln`, raising the solution inventory to 130 projects and allowing engineers to build the backend in the classic workflow.
 * **CMake target:** the modern toolchain exposes `swg_direct3d10_bootstrap`, enabling continuous integration and headless builds to exercise the D3D10 runtime checks.